ptomato/talks/tc39-2023-11/README.md

 # Proposed summary for notes

+> The blocker on IETF standardization of the string format has been resolved.
-> All known blockers for shipping implementations have been removed, and implementations are encouraged to continue their work and ship unflagged when ready.
+> The champions will give a signal when outstanding changes have been merged, and at that point implementations will be encouraged to continue their work and ship unflagged when ready.
-> Consensus on normative change to overflow behaviour in PlainYearMonth/PlainMonthDay.p.toPlainDate (PR [#2718](https://github.com/tc39/proposal-temporal/pull/2718))
+> A normative change to overflow behaviour in PlainYearMonth/PlainMonthDay.p.toPlainDate (PR [#2718](https://github.com/tc39/proposal-temporal/pull/2718)) reached consensus.